-In our ‘Self-Made Sector: Working in the creative industries’ report launched earlier this week, young people expressed a belief that leadership positions in the creative industries are dominated by white, older men.
+In our ‘Self-Made Sector: Working in the creative industries’ report launched in July 2019, young people expressed a belief that leadership positions in the creative industries are dominated by white, older men.

 Especially for young BAME people, believing that people who do not look like them do not reach leadership positions often leads to them not believing that they can do it themselves.

 Here at the Roundhouse, we are trying to change that.
 We are currently in a pilot year of our Creative Leadership Programme in partnership with Bloomberg, a year-long project for 24 diverse, young (aged 18-30), emerging leaders that aims to empower young people to lead creatively, helping them to transform their own working practices and futures.

 Meet three of the members and get inspired by their views on leadership…

 Noor is a published journalist and broadcaster who is passionate about research, stories and media production with experience in print, online, radio and film.
 3+ years’ experience as a radio presenter and producer at local radio stations.
 Currently the Deputy Editor of AZEEMA Magazine, an independent print magazine exploring underrepresented women, that garnered an international audience following three printed issues.
 Noor is also a Master of Public Health with specialism in mental health and is an accomplished painter.

 What kind of change would you like to see in the creative industry?

 Noor: More meaningful mentorships and more opportunities for young people because when given the opportunity, we most often step up to the challenge.